ooawagaeri/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given edit field type is invaild.
+The given edit field type is invalid.

     * 3b1.
 MyCRM shows an error message.